Post-Doctoral Research: Development of students’ social support and study wellbeing from basic school to secondary education

 Project’s administration: Project’s financial administration is divided into three universities; HU, UTA and UEF.
 The project is scientifically led by the PI group, which also makes decisions regarding the use of funding in cooperating universities.

-PI-group: Janne Pietarinen (UEF), Kirsi Pyhältö (HU) & Tiina Soini (UTA)
+PI-group: Janne Pietarinen (UEF), Kirsi Pyhältö (HU) & Tiina Soini (TAU)